 Long time no see, again – an update on how I blame everything on my bullet journal…

-I’m trailing off….
-What I wanted to say was that I do have a section for “Blog IDEAS” in my bullet journal.
+I’m trailing off… So I’ve already written about starting a bullet journal in the high hopes that this might improve my ADHD fuzzy brain.
+So far, it hasn’t worked out that well.
+I set it up according to Ryder Carroll’s video and several other tips I found all over the internet.
+I added lists (‘collections’) where I jot down ideas, inspirations, important things, and more.
+I also have a section for “Blog IDEAS” in my bullet journal.
 I also got a “everyday recipes”, “sewing projects”, “stuff to get”, and similar pages in my bullet journal.
 Some I even tried to organize, like, using a sticky note (post-it) to make them stand out and easy to find (if I don’t find something of everyday use within the first seconds of looking for it, it may as well be lost in outer space, because I will simply forget about the whole thing).
 Still, I don’t stick to it.
 I forget, I don’t act, nothing happens.
 Even with this oh so glorified bullet journal, I’m not capable of organizing myself.

 Of course I’m to blame (even though mini-me finds ways to excuse myself from any responsibility for the things in my life).
 I chose an A5-sized notebook, which is fairly easy to work with as a sort of homemade calendar and planner, but it obviously does not fit in every single bag I own.
 And I found out over the last few months that this journal works shit for me if I do not carry it everywhere I go – literally.
 Only then will I be able to get myself to use it daily, use it every time I need it.

 Sounds so simple, doesn’t it?
 You will be a better, less chaotic and more stable and organized person when you just switch your fucking diary to a more workable size.
 Great, isn’t it?

 Back to start